jarun/buku/README.md

-      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N URL [tags]      update all fields of entry at DB index N
+      -m title             manually specify the title, for -a, -i, -u -s keyword(s)        search bookmarks for any keyword -S keyword(s)        search bookmarks with all keywords -u N [URL] [tags]    update all fields of entry at DB index N, N=0 refreshes all titles from the web.
+If N!=0, URL must be provided.

     Power toys
       -e                   show bookmarks with empty titles or no tags